JayNie027/Julia-optimizer/README.md

 coef(model1) # acces to coefficients
 stderror(model1) # access to standard errors
 predict(model1) # geenrate model prediction
-# it's nice all stored as vector
+# it's nice that all paramters stored as vectors

 Coefficients:
 ────────────────────────────────────────────────────────────────────────